ahaselsteiner/2021-extreme-response/README.md

 data repository: openfast's results and time series of environmental conditions.
 The data repository is available at XXX.

-We are aware that this repository is not fully self-explanatory Please reach out by email or by openening an issue in case you have any questions.
+We are aware that this repository is not fully self-explanatory.

+Please reach out by email or by openening an issue in case you have any questions.